Grandparents’ Rights: Taking Legal Action

 What Factors Can Affect Visitation?

 It is the responsibility of the family member applying for visitation to prove that the visits serve the best interests of the child.
-The applicant should be aware of the factors that will be considered:
+The following factors are considered:

 - What is the relationship between the child and the applicant?